 How Do You Dry Your Shoes with a Blow Dryer?

-First of all you should consider the fact that even the flimsiest shoe is built to keep out at least some moisture, which means that, once water has gotten in the shoe, that exterior layer will try to keep the moisture in.
-Therefore, you need to maximize the area that can be exposed from the inside of the shoe.
+First of all you should consider the fact that even the flimsiest shoe is built to keep out at least some moisture, which means that once water has gotten in the shoe, that exterior layer will try to keep the moisture in.
+Therefore, you need to maximize the area that can be exposed from the inside of the shoe for certain periods of time.

-- Start by removing the shoelaces, bending the tongue of the shoe out of the way, and, if possible, removing the inner sole.
+1. Start by removing the shoelaces, bending the tongue of the shoe out of the way, and, if possible, removing the inner sole.
+Read the care label on the tongue to learn as much as possible about your shoe.

 3. Position the blow dryer 10 to 15 inches away from the shoes and set it to blow cold air on the lowest setting.

 (A couple of caveats here.
-First, even with a blow dryer, the shoes will take several hours to dry, so you will be using a lot of electricity.
+First, even with a blow dryer, the shoes will take several hours to dry so that you will use a lot of electricity.
 Second, hot air will further increase those electricity bills, it won’t reduce the drying time by much, and it will fray the fabric of the shoe, so stay on cold, or, if your blow dryer has that setting, put it on very low speed, and lukewarm temperature.)

 Dry shoes with a blow dryer explained (video)